 By Cleona Kinahan M.Sc CFP® QFA FLIA

-Why am I telling you this now?… because clients are continuously looking for opportunities in which to invest their money.
+Clients are continuously looking for opportunities in which to invest their money.
 One of the first questions we get asked when people are looking to invest is how the gains are taxed?
-For the majority of products it’s at 41% (Exit Tax) however when we dig a little deeper with clients and they start to tell us about their previous experience of Investing or that time they ‘dabbled’ in shares – the subject of losses arises and then the conversation becomes a bit more interesting.
+For the majority of products, it’s at 41% (Exit Tax).
+When we dig a little deeper with clients they start to tell us about their previous experience of investing or that time they ‘dabbled’ in shares, that’s when the subject of losses arises.
+Then the conversation becomes a bit more interesting.

 At O’Leary Financial Planning we can advise on a variety of Investment products – many of which are liable for CGT rather than Exit Tax – BINGO!!!!
 Clients’ eyes start to light up – finally, there is a way to claw back some of the financial loss they may have experienced in the past.
 By investing now in a CGT ‘product’ any gains they make on their investment can be offset against any previous losses, thus a ‘saving’ of 33%.